 How We Use Ratings and Scores

-Some company review pages may include a first-party editorial score on a 1-to-5 scale.
-These scores are created by The Best Gold IRA Companies using the same review criteria described on this page.
-They are not investment recommendations, performance predictions, guarantees, or third-party customer ratings.
+Some company reviews and comparisons include a first-party editorial score on a 1-to-5 scale.
+Scores are educational research aids, not investment recommendations, performance predictions, guarantees, or third-party customer ratings.

 How Affiliate Compensation Works